joyjeetcoding/codepractice/README.md

-These files are from my initial days of Web Development
+These files are from my initial days of Web Development Practice